L-1 Visa Duration: How to Extend Beyond 5 and 7 Year Limits

 5. Conclusion

 The L1 visa allows foreign companies to transfer certain employees to work in the US.
 However, the L1 visa is a non-immigrant visa and is temporary.
 The total L1 visa duration is anywhere from 5 to 7 years depending on whether you apply for an L1A visa or L1B visa.
-Additionally, the initial length of your L1 visa will depend on whether you are applying for an L1 visa as a new office or whether you will be working for an existing business.
+Additionally, the initial length of your L-1 will depend on whether you are applying for an L1 visa as a new office or whether you will be working for an existing business.

 To extend beyond the standard 5 and 7-year L1 visa duration, you may wish to recapture time spend outside of the US or, alternatively, you may petition for a change of status or adjustment of status.